-To adjust the fade, grab the red audio point and drag it up or down.
+To adjust the fade, grab an audio point and drag it up or down.
 The waveform adjusts accordingly.

-- Move Audio Clips on the Timeline

 - Add, Remove, or Adjust an Audio Point

 - Adjust Volume Up or Down

 - Replace Audio with Silence

 - Even Out Audio Volume Levels

+- Lessen Audio Distortion